NativeScript/workshop/docs/chapters/chapter4.md

 #### Parent

-If you are in the `'articles/read/5'` and you want to provide a relative path back to the parent.
-You can use `'..'`, like this:
+If you are in the `'articles/read/5'` and you want to provide a relative path back to the parent, you can use `'..'`, like this:

 ``` XML
 <Label text="Articles" [nsRouterLink]="['..']"></Label>